Overview

 • Represented a creditor in recovery of US$270 million in customer funds in the Chapter 11 and SIPA liquidation proceedings of defunct investment bank MF Global, as well as obtained a favorable settlement in related civil litigation against former executives.

-Michael focuses his practice on corporate reorganization, bankruptcy, bankruptcy litigation, and other insolvency matters.
-He represents debtors, official committees, secured and unsecured creditors, and other parties in all aspects of bankruptcy cases, out-of-court restructurings, liability management transactions, acquisitions, and other distressed situations.
+Michael is a member of the Bankruptcy + Restructuring Group where he advises clients on complex corporate reorganizations, bankruptcy proceedings, and other insolvency related matters.
+He represents debtors, official committees, secured and unsecured creditors, private equity sponsors, and other stakeholders in all aspects of bankruptcy cases, out-of-court restructurings, liability management transactions, portfolio company restructurings and sales, acquisitions, and other distressed scenarios.

-Leveraging his restructuring background, Michael also works closely with other practice groups in advising on financing transactions such as real estate financing, securitizations, repurchase agreements, security lending arrangements, and other derivative agreements with a focus on insolvency risks, enforcement, and remedies.
+Leveraging his restructuring background, Michael guides clients through high-stakes financial distress situations, while delivering commercially practicable solutions.
+He works closely with other practice groups in advising on financing transactions such as real estate financing, securitizations, repurchase agreements, security lending arrangements, and other derivative agreements with a focus on insolvency risks, enforcement, and remedies.

 Prior to joining the firm, Michael was a senior associate at another global firm where he represented debtors and lenders in restructurings and liquidations for aviation, pharmaceutical, energy, and retail companies.